Sharing Your Internal Comms Results: Be Your Own Champion

-Last updated on July 29, 2021 at 01:42 pm
+Last updated on May 18, 2022 at 08:40 pm

 You know measurement is important, but did you know nearly 1/5th of comms pros don’t do anything with the data they collect?
 It’s critical to share your results consistently and often.
 Don’t wait until the end of the year to show the stakeholders and leadership team the impact that you’re making.
 Today on ICTV, we’ve got 3 steps to help you get started with sharing your results.

 Step 1: Understand your audience and set a cadence for sharing your results with them.

-Let’s go through an example: you’re launching new values at your organization, and you’ve set up a series of campaigns, including stories, videos from leadership explaining what the values are and why you’ve chosen them, you’ve held a town hall, provided materials for your managers to be champions of the change, etc.
+Let’s go through an example.
+You’re launching new values at your organization, and you’ve set up a series of campaigns, including stories, videos from leadership explaining what the values are and why you’ve chosen them, you’ve held a town hall, provided materials for your managers to be champions of the change, etc.

 When sharing with your internal comms team, the goal is to understand how your individual pieces of content and campaigns are performing to continue improving your strategy.
 Here you want to think about open rates, engagement with content, attendance at the Town Hall, and qualitative and quantitative data that shows what employees think and how they feel about the values and if they are taking action to implement them.
 This means that you’ll share as much detailed information as possible.
 Your cadence should be at least monthly to be most effective.

 When it comes to stakeholders, let’s say you’re meeting with your HR/People team who were fundamental in creating the values and bring the data to talk about how the awareness campaigns are going.
 You help them connect the work to larger business outcomes—like retention and employee engagement.
 Your cadence should be monthly, and they’ll want a moderate level of detail specifically on the campaigns you partnered with them on.

 Finally, when sharing with your executive leadership team they may want to know first: are the values sticking?
 Do managers live by them?
 Do employees actually know what the values are?
 And, more importantly, what ROI of launching new values has there been?
 Are people engaged?
 Is retention increasing?
 Keep the info high level.
-It’s important that you show your value to leadership frequently, so we suggest meeting with them quarterly to report on how things are going.
+It’s important that you show your value to leadership frequently.
+So, we suggest meeting with them quarterly to report on how things are going.

-Step 2: Tell the Story.
 The first part of this is visually representing your data the right way, so it’s easy for your audience to see the trends and key points.
-We recommend “Storytelling With Data,” which not only has best practices for data visualization but also helps you with telling the story behind your data.
-Telling the story isn’t just about sharing the data points, you need to provide necessary context, understand your objectives, and share what your audience cares about.
+We recommend Storytelling With Data, which not only has best practices for data visualization but also helps you tell the story.
+Telling the story isn’t just about sharing the data points.
+You need to provide the necessary context, understand your objectives, and share what your audience cares about.

-Step 3: Start.
-Stop.
-Continue.
 It’s key to ensure your strategy is working, and a great way to do this continuously is the “Start, Stop, Continue” method.
-You look at your data–both quantitative and qualitative–and determine what is missing or what you want to do differently (that’s the start), hone in on what really isn’t working and stop, and determine what is currently working that you should keep doing (that’s continue).
+You look at your data–both quantitative and qualitative–and determine what is missing or what you want to do differently (start).
+Hone in on what really isn’t working and stop.
+And determine what is currently working that you should keep doing (that’s continue).